 The Brooklyn Nets are one among the four teams that don’t have an official mascot.
 The franchise did have attractive mascots in the past, namely, the ‘BrooklyNight’ and ‘Sly the Silver Fox,’ but unfortunately, all of them have now retired.

-Furthermore, the primary colors of the Brooklyn Nets uniforms are black, white, and dark grey.
-The Nets also announced exciting news for its fans as the team will now wear a classic 1990-91 throwback uniform for the 2020-21 season.
+Furthermore, the primary colors of the Brooklyn Nets uniforms are black, white, and dark gray.
+The Nets also announced exciting news for its fans, as the team will now wear a classic 1990-91 throwback uniform for the 2020-21 season.

 Besides Infor, the Nets have corporate ties with Coca-Cola, Honda, Nike, and several other companies.

 ABA (1974, 1976)

 Conference Titles (5)